 Upper management needs to be on board before you even begin to think about revamping your training.

-Get buy-in from upper management and supervisors by presenting them with the advantages of eLearning and soliciting feedback and suggestions.
+Get buy-in from upper management by presenting them with the advantages of eLearning and soliciting feedback and suggestions.
 You’ll be glad you did!